Interactive Advisors | Robo-Advisor Supermarket from Interactive Brokers 2023

-Investment options range from Smart Beta portfolios to portfolios made up of socially responsible stocks and bonds, and many more.
+Investment options range from Interactive Advisors Smart Beta portfolios to portfolios made up of socially responsible stocks and bonds, and many more.

 The image below shows the performance of three portfolios with conservative, moderate and aggressive asset allocations from the basic Interactive Advisors robo advisor.

-The 79 additional portfolio options are run by Interactive Advisors and many other investment managers and include offers with a range of fees and minimums.
+The 75 portfolio options are run by Interactive Advisors and many other investment managers and include offers with a range of fees and minimums.
 Following is a sample of the available choices from the the robo-advisor arm of Interactive Brokers:

 |Style||Manager||Minimum | Fee AUM|